Skip to Content

 • Car Insurance Rundown: Bring in a car insurance professional and talk about what factors go into pricing car insurance.
 Things like the age of the driver, the area, past accident claims, type of car, value of car, amount of insurance you want to put on a car, etc.

 • Calculate Gas Costs to School: Have each student calculate how much it would cost them to commute to school and home, five days a week, with the car of their choice (if they already do this, then they can use their own car’s make/model).
 First, have them look up the average miles per gallon their dream car or current car gets.
 They can do this by looking up the number of miles roundtrip from their home to school, and then multiplying that by 5 (the number of miles they would need to drive each week to get to school and back).
 Calculate how many gallons they would need of gas to commute each week, and then multiply that number by the area’s average cost per gallon of gas.
-This is their weekly fuel costs to commute to school.
+This is their weekly fuel cost to commute to school.
 (If you don’t want them to do this by hand, then use this commute cost calculator).

 • Working Hours for Car Upkeep: Add up all the weekly/monthly/annual costs of owning a car, and then find out how many hours of work they’ll need to work each week/month to afford car ownership.
-You can also have them do this for if they have a car payment, and if they just pay cash for the car (so no monthly car payment).
+You can also have them do this if they have a car payment, and if they just pay cash for the car (so no monthly car payment).

-• New vs. Used Car: Have your students research the cost of a car they want, both sourcing a new car price, and a used car price.
+• New vs. Used Car: Have your students research the cost of a car they want, both sourcing a new car price and a used car price.
 Discuss the pros and cons of each option.

 And, you guys can work together on building a “Dream Car” wall, where each student creates a page that highlights their work over the week.
 It would have an image of the car they want to purchase, the total cost if they paid in cash, the total car payment each month if not, the total monthly cost to commute to school with it, and the total monthly costs for upkeep.